-It is our policy to keep data both private and safe.
+It is our policy to keep data private, secure and safe.
 We do this in several ways, including:

 - Sensitive data is encoded whilst on and before it leaves your computer.

-- Data is also (optionally) further encrypted with AES-256 encryption locally and/or with us.
+- Data is also further encrypted with AES-256 encryption locally and/or with us (optionally turned off).